Ian Happ Player Props: Cubs vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.2 K/9, the fifth-best in the league.
+- The Rangers pitching staff is third in the league with a collective 10.2 strikeouts per nine innings.

-- The Rangers' 3.34 team ERA ranks ninth across all MLB pitching staffs.
+- The Rangers have a 3.86 team ERA that ranks 11th among all MLB pitching staffs.

-- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Rangers pitchers combine to surrender the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- The Rangers will look to Perez (1-0) in his second start this season.
+- The Rangers will send Gray (0-1) out to make his second start of the season.

-- In his most recent appearance on Sunday, the left-hander tossed 5 2/3 innings against the Philadelphia Phillies, allowing one earned run while surrendering eight hits.
+- In his most recent appearance on Tuesday, the right-hander threw 6 1/3 innings against the Baltimore Orioles, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.